oat-sa/taohub-articles/forge/RDF-by-example.md

 ### Namespace prefix

-So if we took all the informations in our traditional table we would receive:
+So if we took all the information in our traditional table we would receive:

   Subject                       Predicate                                          Object
   ----------------------------- -------------------------------------------------- --------------------------------